94kp/Atari2600/README.md

 dasm <filename>.asm -f -v0 -ocart.bin

-I'm using the stella emulator for running the programs I write
+I'm using stella as well as the javatari emulator for running the programs I write.